nlivaic/OAuth2OpenIdConnect/readme.md

   - Issuer must match the IDP.
   - Expiration indicates a moment in time the token must not be accepted after.
   - Audience can be target API's URI.

+### Signing Certificates

+- Issues with developer signing certificate:
+  - if IDP is deployed behind a load balancer, requests might go to different instances.
+  - restarting the IDP creates a new certificate.
+- Powershell (with admin privileges): `New-SelfSignedCertificate -Subject "CN=MarvinIdSrvSigningCert" -CertStoreLocation "cert:\LocalMachine\My"`
+  - This will generate a new X509 certificate and store it locally in the Windows Certificate Store.
+You could also store it in Azure Key Vault.
+  - After generating the key, type `Manage computer certificates` to go to Windows Certificate Store.
+You will find your certificate under `Personal`.
+Open it and copy the thumbprint value to Notepad.
+  - At this point, the certificate is self-signed and, as such, not trusted by your computer.
+We have to **copy-paste** the certificate from the `Personal` to `Trusted Root Certification Authorities`.
+Please note: this move will only make your own computer work with this certificate.
+Other computers won't treat the certificate as trusted.
+Buy a certificate from a trusted CA to make it work in general.
+  - Now that we have the certificate, we have to load it from the certificate store and tell Identity Server how to use it.
+Consult [IDP's Startup.LoadCertificateFromStore()](src\Marvin.IDP\Startup.cs).
+  - Go to `.well-known/openid-configuration/jwks`, `kid` should be the same as the thumbprint.
+  - Please note: I ran Identity Server on Kestrel using a `dotnet.exe` process (no IIS involved).
+I had to allow the user running `dotnet.exe` read access to certificate private key.
+First, go to Task Manager and right click on `dotnet.exe` -> `Go To Details`.
+There, you can read the user name this process is running as.
+Now go to Windows Certificate Store -> find the certificate under Personal -> right click -> All Tasks -> Manage Private Keys -> add the user there.

 ### Other flows